JuliaAI/MLJ.jl/doc/learning_networks_outline.md

 the target, using `transformer_y`, and fit the "dry" `learner` using the transformed data.
 When we dispatch `predict` on the `fitresult` of this training, predictions should be automatically inverse-transformed.
-Finally, when we call `update!` on the `fitresult` then *only the necessary component models ought to be retrained.* In particular, if transformer hyperparameters are not changed, then only the learner is retrained.
+Finally, when we call `update` on the `fitresult` then *only the necessary component models ought to be retrained.* In particular, if transformer hyperparameters are not changed, then only the learner is retrained.